NewcastleRSE/sweet-project-website/pages/sections/programme.md

-The SWEET programme has developed and completed feasibility testing of the HT&Me support package.
-A randomised controlled trial is now underway to trial investigate the effectiveness of HT&Me in reducing poor adherence to hormone therapy and improving quality of life in women with early breast cancer.

-The HT&Me support package includes:

-- A short animation video explaining how hormone therapy works, why it is important to take daily, and advice for managing side-effects
-- Two appointments with HT&Me Study Nurses/Practitioners
-- Access to the interactive HT&Me website, accessible on a desktop computer, laptop computer, tablet or mobile phone
-- Regular text or email messages reminding of the importance of hormone therapy and signposting back to the HT&Me website

  Sites are open for trial recruitment across the UK.
 We are seeking to recruit a total of 1460 women with early breast cancer, who will be randomised to receive either: